 Can I take plant sterols as well as statins?

 If you are on statins, plant sterols can offer additional benefits in lowering cholesterol*.
 In fact, because each approach lowers cholesterol in a different way, the combined effect is cumulative.
-For advice on combining cholesterol lowering medications and ProActiv, please speak to your GP.
+For advice on combining cholesterol-lowering medications and Flora ProActiv, please speak to your GP.

 However, plant sterols may not be nutritionally appropriate for pregnant and breastfeeding women or children under five.
 When you decide to lower your cholesterol, you should always ask your GP for advice – including on any dietary changes.

 *Flora ProActiv contains plant sterols.
 Plant sterols have been shown to lower blood cholesterol.
+A daily intake of 1.5-3g plant sterols have been shown to lower blood cholesterol.
 High cholesterol is a risk factor in the development of coronary heart disease.
-Consuming 1.5-2.4g of plant sterols per day can lower cholesterol by 7-10% in 2-3 weeks when consumed as part of a healthy diet and lifestyle with sufficient fruit and vegetables.